callumquirky/daily-planner/README.md

 In addition to this, when the user saves their tasks a confirmation message will appear at the top of the screen that will disappear after 4.5 seconds.

 ![confirmation](assets\images\confirmation.PNG)

+## Deployed Application

+The deployed application can be accessed at the following link: https://callumquirky.github.io/daily-planner/ please enjoy!

+## License

+This project utilises a MIT license.